rubinius/rubinius/web/_posts/2011-09-06-drnic-interview.markdown

 ---
 layout: post
-title: Dr Nic Interviewed by Obie Fernandez about Rails, Rails Installer, Ruby Virtual Machines and More
+title: Dr Nic Interviewed by Obie Fernandez about Rails, RailsInstaller, Ruby Virtual Machines and More
 author: Shane Becker
 ---